SanjeevStephan/Microsoft-Windows-Terminal-Profile-Script/README.md

 # How this Works?
 > To know how this profile script works.
 Kindly [click here to read the docs](https://github.com/SanjeevStephan/superuser/blob/main/mydocs/readme.md)

+# How to Contribute
+> To know how you can contribute to this repository.
+Kindly [Click here](https://github.com/SanjeevStephan/superuser/blob/main/CONTRIBUTING.md)

 # Installing and running Windows Terminal

 > Note: Windows Terminal requires Windows 10 2004 (build 19041) or later